openphacts/deloyment/readme.txt

 Once the version is successfuly running on a external site the version folder should be FROZEN and never CHANGED.

-Create a nee folder for the next version to install.
+Create a new folder for the next version to install.